-Optus Sport comes included on eligible home broadband, mobile broadband and postpaid mobile phone plans.
-As you must be an Optus customer, many plans are covered here, but if your plan is not, you can still subscribe to Optus Sport for an extra $14.99 per month, with non-Optus customers also able to sign up for $14.99 a month.
-If you’re looking to sign up for the long term, Optus Sport also offer an Annual Pass, which will cost $139 for 12 months.
+Optus Sport, as a standalone service, costs $14.99 per month, although may be free for existing Optus customers on eligible home broadband, mobile broadband and postpaid mobile phone plans.
+If you’re looking to sign up for the long term, Optus Sport offers a 12-month subscription for $139, with all Optus Sport subscriptions automatically renewing until cancelled.
 If the season ends, or you just aren’t getting as much out of it as you thought you would, you can cancel your Optus Sport subscription at any time, with your subscription ending at the end of the current billing cycle.
-If you aren’t an Optus customer and worried about data, find out how much data Optus Sport uses here.

 What sports are available with Optus Sport?

 Spread over three dedicated channels, Optus Sports focuses on football matches and tournaments, including coverage of overseas leagues and international competitions.
 Optus Sports football coverage includes: